The Dangers of Tight Clothes

 If you suffer from cellulitis, pay attention to the pants that you’re wearing.

-Be careful if you spend many hours in the same pair of tight pants.
+As such, be careful if you spend many hours in the same pair of tight pants.

-Tips to to avoid wearing very tight clothes
+Tips to avoid wearing very tight clothes

 Here are some tips: